jhpyle/docassemble/_docs/api.md

  - [400] "Error obtaining user information" if there was a problem retrieving information about the user.
  - [404] "User not found" if the user ID did not exist.
- - [400] "You do not have sufficient privileges to edit user information" if the API is called by a user without `admin` privileges, or without .
+ - [403] "You do not have sufficient privileges to edit user information" if the API is called by a user without `admin` privileges, or without the `edit_user_info` permission.
+ - [403] "The active status of this user account cannot be changed" if `active` is present in the data and the user being modified is the current user or the original `admin` user.
+ - [403] "You do not have sufficient privileges to change the active status of user accounts." if the API is called by a user wihtout `admin` privileges, or without the `edit_user_active_status` permission.

 Response on success: [204]